Aurora Logo

 The shade is associated with technology and progress.
 The ability to fly in man-made vehicles speaks to the triumph of intellect and science.
 Aurora continues along the path of technological progress:

-• Regularly updating their aircraft fleet.
+• They regularly update their aircraft fleet.

 • Ranking 4th in digitalization in Russia.